RJLP-hw-uk/RCCS-Python4Research/tutorials/part1-getting-started.md

 - **Python Language Support**: Provides syntax highlighting, code snippets, and other language-specific features.
 - **Debugging**: Allows you to set breakpoints, inspect variables, and step through your code.
 - **Linting**: Helps you maintain code quality by checking for errors and enforcing coding standards.
-- **IntelliSense**: Offers intelligent code completions based on variable types, function definitions, and imported modules.
+- **IntelliCode**: Offers intelligent code completions based on variable types, function definitions, and imported modules.
 - **Jupyter Notebook Support**: Enables you to create and edit Jupyter Notebooks directly within VS Code.

 After installing the Python extension, you may also want to install additional extensions to further enhance your workflow: